lee-zhg/watson-voicebot/README.md

 #### Step 7.1 - If you are using dialog skill `skill-watson-burger-voice.json`

-If you created your base chatbot by importing dialog skill `skill-watson-burger-voice.json`, you may run the following test cases.
+If you created your underline chatbot by importing dialog skill `skill-watson-burger-voice.json`, you may run the following test cases.
 Ordering burgers and drinks.

 #### Test case #1